 Why this post?

 Trawling through the Internet in search of autistic writers, I found it really hard to come across people I didn’t know already, especially autistic poets.
-So, after the wonderful interview with Karl Knights (here) and the thought-provoking mini-interviews from six neurodiverse artists, writers and performers (here), this is the third and final post in the series about neurodiverse writers.
-In this post, I write about some of my favourite writers, in the context of some of the strengths and differences in their writing, which I associate with their neurodiversity.
+So, after the wonderful interview with Karl Knights (here) and the thought-provoking mini-interviews from six neurodivergent artists, writers and performers (here), this is the third and final post in the series about neurodivergent writers.
+In this post, I write about some of my favourite writers, in the context of some of the strengths and differences in their writing, which I associate with their neurodivergence.

 What is autism?